 (1-6 credits in total; 1 credit counts toward certificate requirements)

-A global health field experience is an academic credit-based learning experience in a setting relevant to global health.
-Field experiences are generally carried out during winter, spring, or summer breaks within the normal academic calendar; 1 week of on-site learning is equivalent to 1 credit.
+A global health field course/experience is an academic credit-based learning experience in a setting relevant to global health.
+Field courses/experiences are generally carried out during the summer (less commonly within the normal academic calendar if they do not interfere with class attendance or completion of requirements for registered coursework); 1 week of on-site learning is equivalent to 1 credit.
 (Please note that only one field experience credit counts toward certificate requirements; additional field course credits earned cannot be applied to the elective requirements.)
-Global health field experiences may also be carried out during the academic semester if they do not interfere with class attendance or completion of requirements for registered coursework.

-Students may elect to do: a faculty-led interdisciplinary group field course administered by the UW–Madison Office of International Academic Programs (IAP); a faculty-led health professions (primarily medical students) group field course, requiring registration as an independent study and administered by GHI; or, they may choose to design an independent field experience at the site of their choice, with approval of an academic advisor and the certificate program director.
+Students may elect to do: a faculty-led interdisciplinary group field course administered by the UW–Madison Office of International Academic Programs (IAP) or they may choose to design an independent field experience at the site of their choice, with approval of an academic advisor and the certificate program director.
 Field experiences usually take place in a country outside the United States, but may also be carried out in the U.S., working with international/underserved populations or addressing health issues that have global implications.
 Students may also work with international agencies, such as the United Nations, the World Health Organization, Centers for Disease Control and Prevention, or nongovernmental organizations.

 Field experience requirements: